QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

 Your bank’s ending balance and the one on your QuickBooks might not match for one reason.
 Your bank charges transactions and other fees, which might not be entered in QuickBooks.

 If you find some transaction fees or charges that are not entered in QuickBooks, enter them.
+Here’s how you need to do so:

-• Choose + New.
+- Choose + New.

-• Tap on Bank deposit.
+- Tap on Bank deposit.

-• Now, add a bank or processing fee to the account you are reconciling.
+- Now, add a bank or processing fee to the account you are reconciling.

-• Go to the Memo section and choose a note about which transaction it’s linked to.
+- Go to the Memo section and choose a note about which transaction it’s linked to.

 Finally, check for the mistakes in your bank or credit card account.
 Sometimes, there could be a mistake from the financial institution’s side, although it is rare.